 Two things.
 Tempura fried Shishito Peppers and The Noble Burger.
 I’m usually not a burger eater when I go to restaurants, but this one came highly recommended by the chef, and I was told by a little birdie that it doesn’t get as much shine as it should – or maybe it does, and people don’t want to admit coming to a coastal town and chowing down on beef.

 Those shoes up above though?
-If you’re in the market to being benevolent, I’m a size 7.5 and I really love the navy blue ones on the lower-left corner
+If you’re in the market for being benevolent, I’m a size 7.5 and I really love the navy blue ones on the lower-left corner

 Shop at Sea Bags